 Read our full Surfshark review.

 ExpressVPN is an impeccable VPN service that’s easy to set up and comes with a simple design.
 The service packs a punch when rated on both speed and encryption standards.
 The US occupies the bulk of ExpressVPN’s server locations with options in 13 cities.
 Overall there are over 3,000 servers in 94 countries and 160 locations spread across the world.

 The company has a stated policy of not storing any user or traffic logs, so it scores high marks from a privacy angle too.
 The only minimal data it does extract is the “date (not time) of connection, choice of server location, and total bandwidth used”.
 This is used to improve service quality standards.
 It’s important to note that your individual IP address won’t be recorded.

 If you’re still feeling skittish, we recommend you sign up for the service via a burner email account and pay through Bitcoin.
 It’ll become extremely difficult for your digital footprint to be traced back to you.

 Encryption standards are military grade.
 The service leverages 256-bit AES-CBC protocols as well as HMAC authentication and perfect forward secrecy.
-There’s an internet kill switch included, which ExpressVPN refers to as a ‘network lock’.
+An internet kill switch is included, which ExpressVPN refers to as a ‘network lock’.
 This feature means all web traffic will be temporarily halted if the connection drops.